isomerpages/moe-tanjongkatongsec/index.md

       title: ANNOUNCEMENT
       button: VIEW ALL ANNOUNCEMENTS
   - infobar:
-      title: Infobar title
+      title: PARENTS & PARTNERS
       subtitle: Subtitle
-      description: About a sentence worth of description here
+      description: '"The Power of We - Nurturing Aspirations through Partnerships" and it is with this in mind that we forge synergistic collaborations with our parents.
+Several...'
-      button: Button text
+      button: MORE
       url: /faq/
 ---